-If you are interested in adding information to our Sea Star Wasting Syndrome Map, please see the options below:
+If you are interested in adding information to our Sea Star Wasting Syndrome Map, please see the options below.

 Below are the different categories that we are using to document the stage of the disease.
 If you are interested in collecting additional information about sea star counts, sizes, and disease categories, please contact Melissa Miner and Rani Gaddam for details.
 We would like to increase the number of sites where long-term sea star data are collected, but in order to ensure data consistency, it is essential that a MARINe researcher is involved with initial site set-up and sampling.
-To download this guide and view our sampling protocols as a PDF, please click here.